 Is it possible to prevent pneumonia?
 Is there a pneumonia vaccine?

-It is not possible to prevent all types of pneumonia, but you can take steps to reduce your chances of contracting the condition by quitting smoking, practicing good hand-washing, and avoiding contact with people who have colds, the flu, or other infections.
+It is not possible to prevent all types of pneumonia, but one can take steps to reduce the chance of contracting the condition by quitting smoking, practicing good hand-washing, and avoiding contact with people who have colds, the flu, or other infections.

 A vaccine is available against the most common bacterial cause of pneumonia, Streptococcus pneumoniae (also known as Pneumococcus).
 There are two types of vaccine: PPSV23, a pneumococcal polysaccharide vaccine against 23 types of the bacteria, and PCV13, a pneumococcal conjugate vaccine that protects against 13 types of the bacteria.
 These vaccines may not always prevent pneumococcal pneumonia, but they may prevent serious complications of pneumonia if it does occur.

-PPSV23 is recommended for all people over age 65 and all people over age 2 who are at risk for pneumonia.
-Adults aged 19-65 with certain conditions (diabetes, heart or liver disease, alcoholism, cirrhosis, lung disease) should also receive the PPSV23.
-The PCV13 vaccine is recommended for all infants and for young children who did not receive it earlier in life and for adults with a weakened immune system or certain other risk factors.
+It is recommended now that all adults over 65 receive doses of each vaccine, starting with PCV13 and followed by PCV23 within six months to 1 year.
+PPSV23 is recommended for all people over age 65 and all people over age 2 who are at risk for pneumonia (who have a weakened immune system or certain chronic conditions).
+Adults aged 19-65 with asthma or who smoke cigarettes should also receive the PPSV23.
+The PCV13 vaccine is recommended for all infants and for young children who did not receive it earlier in life, for adults over 65 in combination with the PCV23, and for adults with a weakened immune system or certain other risk factors.